-The following is an outline of the Company's strategy plus key developments that are expected to impact subsequent quarters.
+The following is an outline of the many factors that impact the Company's strategy and future success, plus key developments that are expected to impact subsequent quarters.

 Overall Strategy

 PyroGenesis provides technology solutions to heavy industry that leverage the Company's expertise in ultra-high temperature processes.
 The Company has evolved from its early beginnings as a specialty-engineering firm to being a provider of a robust technology eco-system for heavy industry that helps address key strategic goals.